tediyang/Ovidot/README.md

 - [Azubuike Ngozi](https://github.com/Ngee1010)
 - Olalekan Alao

-## Note: This branch is the Production branch and codes push here have been tested properly and ready for deployment.
-Check development branch for codes.
+## Note: This branch is the Development branch and codes present here are currently being tested.
+Check Main branch for Production codes.